celery/celery/docs/userguide/tasks.rst

-To filter spam in comments I use `Akismet`_, the service used to filter spam in comments posted to the free weblog platform `Wordpress`.  `Akismet`_ is free for personal use, but for commercial use you need to pay.
+To filter spam in comments I use `Akismet`_, the service used to filter spam in comments posted to the free blog platform `Wordpress`.  `Akismet`_ is free for personal use, but for commercial use you need to pay.
 You have to sign up to their service to get an API key.